 • Street photography tips you should know

-The best lens for street photography in 2020
+Best lens for street photography in 2023

 This 35mm prime for EOS R and RP cameras is conveniently compact.
 Its stepping motor autofocus system means there’s no focus distance scale or depth of field markings, which are often preferred for ‘zone focusing’ in street photography.
 However, a distance scale, focus peaking and focus guide options are all available in the shooting displays of Canon’s R and RP bodies.
 Both autofocus and manual focusing work wonderfully well when using these cameras’ electronic viewfinders or vari-angle rear screens.